High School English in Fujieda

 Prepare for the Future

-Finding the right preparation path is crucial.
-During the free trial, we'll discuss your university goals, current level, and create a realistic roadmap together.
-With 35+ years teaching in Japan, I understand both the entrance exam system and what universities actually expect.
+Finding the right preparation path matters.
+During the free trial, we'll discuss your university goals and current level, then build a realistic roadmap together.
+With 18 years teaching in Japan, I understand both the entrance exam system and what universities actually expect.

-What to expect: 30-minute trial, discuss goals and current level, see the individualized format in action, no obligation to enroll.
+What to expect: 30–45-minute trial, discuss goals and current level, see the individualized format in action, no obligation to enroll.

 Common Questions